 Day 6: Desert adventures around Merzouga: Rissani market and Todra Gorge

-Wake early to catch a desert sunrise, then visit nearby desert villages or enjoying some desert adventure sports such as sandboarding or an ATV tour.
-Visit nearby Khemliya, a typical Saharan village, and experience traditional drumming music and dancing before taking a short walk around the village.
+Wake early to catch a desert sunrise, then visit nearby desert villages or enjoy some desert adventure sports such as sandboarding or an ATV tour.
+Visit nearby Khemliya, a typical Saharan village, and experience traditional drumming, music, and dancing before taking a short walk around the village.
 Leave the dunes behind and stop in the market town of Rissani, entering through its impressive gate.
-Known for its livestock auction it's worth your time finding the 'donkey parking lot' to delight your senses.
+Known for its livestock auction, it's worth your time finding the "donkey parking lot" to delight your senses.

-Continue on to Tinerhir.
-This desert town offers awesome views of neighboring towns hugging the length of the extensive river oasis (30 miles or 48 km of palm trees).
+Continue on to Tinghir.
+This desert town offers awesome views of neighboring towns hugging the length of the extensive river oasis (30 mi/48 km of palm trees).
 Stop at today's final destination, the Todra Gorge.
 Almost 1000 feet (305 m) high and carved by the Todra River through red limestone, here you can enjoy a leisurely walk in and around the gorge and relax in the cool waters of the shallow river below.